Pratham-kumar9878/FitHub/README.md

 # FitHub
+Welcome to the Fithub!
-All in one Fitness Website
+All in one fitness platform for your physical and mental growth.